Vita-Development-Suite/doc/README.md

 ### CMake Modules

 CMake integration for the toolchain and libraries.
+CMake version 3.19 or greater is required.